What Is an MVP and Why Is it Crucial for Agile Software Development?

 What Are the Key Benefits of an MVP in Agile Software Development?

-Using an MVP with Agile software development has clear benefits that increase effectiveness and lower risk.
+Using an MVP with Agile software development has clear MVP benefits that increase effectiveness and lower risk.
 The main advantages are:

 1. Faster Validation of Business Ideas